 Berle got his start in vaudeville at a very young age and progressed through nightclubs and some forgettable movies in the early 1930's before parlaying a regular slot on the Rudy Vallee radio show into his own program in 1947.
 A year later he got his break in televison on Texaco Star Theatre, where was named the permanent host in the fall of 1948, earning the well-deserved sobriquet Mr. Televison.
 By 1952 he was the biggest TV star in the land and Bowman capitalized:

-Uncle Miltie had artwork (fairly good in execution but occasionally crude in depiction) and a short joke printed on the inside of the wrapper.
+Uncle Miltie had artwork (fairly good in execution but occasionally crude in depiction) and a short joke printed on the inside of the white wrapper.
 Some jokes are not politically correct, which is no surprise as that's how things were back then and for several decades thereafter.

 Jeff Allender's wonderful House of Checklists, lists 34 jokes (click through to his site for details) but I've found seven more, as noted below.
 The set is obscure and examples are very hard to impossible to track down.
 I think the pack shown is one of only two known to exist and it would have sold for a penny at the time of issue.